probinso/color-pollution/README.md

 - scalable hypothesis testing
 - wide adoption/rejection of results (including distribution and data visualization)

-This course has several audiences.
-The Scientist wants to leverage programming in their field, to either model or better communicate their discipline.
-The Programmer wnts to understand the relationship between physical systems, measurement techniques, and computer models.
-Finally, the Curious, who want to know about light pollution, and strategies for communicating about sensor systems.
+The target audiences for this course are
+- Scientists who want to leverage programming in their field, to build models and visualization tools.
+- Programmers who want to understand the relationship between physical systems and measurement techniques.
+- **Others** who want to know how light impacts sensor systems.

 Participation in the programming materials, you are expected to have a brief understanding of programming.
 We will record code walk-troughs which may include terms that are unfamiliar to a non-programmer.
 We will, however, openly discuss some of our design decisions in a way that should help to grow a young programmer.